19hours/sg-statutes/Acts/Legal Profession Act.md

 ### Preparation of bills of costs as between solicitor and client

 126\.
-Bills of costs for taxation as between solicitor and client shall be drawn in the manner provided by the Rules of Court (Cap.
-322, R 5), and the taxation shall be governed by those Rules.
+Bills of costs for taxation as between solicitor and client shall be drawn in the manner provided by the Rules of Court, and the taxation shall be governed by those Rules.

+[Act 22 of 2018 wef 18/04/2018]

 ### Interest in respect of disbursements and advances